mst-solar-car/kicad-bom-generator/README.md

 Similar to the formatters, middleware is completely extensible.
 Read the [Middleware Read Me](Middleware/README.md) for more information.

 # Usage
-The program must be build using `go build`.
+The program must be built using `go build`.

 ## Arguments
 You can customize how the program behaves based on the arguments you send it: